nspcc-dev/neofs-node/config/testnet/README.md

 ## Deploy node

-To run storage node in N3 testnet RC3 environment you should deposit GAS assets, update docker-compose file and start the node.
+To run storage node in N3 Testnet environment you should deposit GAS assets, update docker-compose file and start the node.

 ### Deposit